JetBrains/amper/prototype-implementation/docs/Documentation.md

 ### Basics

 **Pot** - a unique set of source files, resources with a `Pot.yaml` manifest file.
-Pot is a module that describes a single product (which can have several versions foe different platforms).
+Pot manifest describes _what_ to produce: either a reusable library or an application.
-We don't use the term `module` to avoid confusing them with other modules (Kotlin module, IntelliJ module etc).
+_How_ to produce the desired artifact is responsibility of the build engine and extensions (work in progress).

-The DSL supports Kotlin Multiplatform as a core concept, and offers a special syntax to deal with multi-platform configuration.
+_NOTE: The name 'Pot' is temporary.
+We intentionally avoid using the term 'module' to prevent confusion with existing terminology (Kotlin module, IntelliJ module etc.)._

-There is a dedicated `@platform`-qualifier in order to mark platform-specific code, dependencies, settings etc. You'll see it in the examples below.
+The DSL supports Kotlin Multiplatform as a core concept, and offers a special syntax to deal with multi-platform configuration: there is a dedicated **@platform-qualifier** used to mark platform-specific code, dependencies, settings etc. You'll see it in the examples below.

 ### Project layout